Nuey2310/BlogSite/README.md

 ## Features Implemented and Values learned:

 - Dhairy Raval
-	* Implemented UserStory #4, adding the ability to see all the tweets of the people you follow.
+	* Implemented User Story #4, adding the ability to see all the tweets of the people you follow.
 	(Credits to Arjun for helping me, implement a way to display the full tweet when the user clicks on it)
+  * Implemented User Story #9, the ability to follow other users.
+Also, considered cases where a user might try to follow someone twice, or follow themselves

 - Arjun Banga
    * Implemented User Story #7, displaying a list of users that follow you.
 The list is displayed on the right sidebar.